Alexander Horowitz

 Alexander Horowitz (born January 1991) is a British composer and pianist.
 He studied at the Royal Conservatoire of Scotland and the Glasgow School of Art.
 Horowitz received a BAFTA New Talent nomination in 2011.
 In 2013, Horowitz created the score for the Scottish short film The Groundsman, starring David O'Hara.
 The same year, Horowitz created a score for the theatre show Toi Toi Toi.
 Horowitz's score blended themes from Mozart, Rossini, and Giuseppe Verdi with his original compositions.

 In 2020, Horowitz accompanied the harpist Heidi Krutzen for a performance of Alexander Scriabin's Etude.

-He is the audio director at Improbable in London, and was previously head of audio at the games division of The Imaginarium in London, and the audio lead at Studio Gobo in Hove, which produced Hogwarts Legacy.
+He is the creative craft director at Electronic Arts in Guildford, and was previously head of audio at the games division of The Imaginarium in London, and the audio lead at Studio Gobo in Hove, which produced Hogwarts Legacy.
 Horowitz's score incorporated some motifs from John Williams' original Harry Potter score with subdued whimsical pieces that accompanied the player's journey around the role-playing video game's open world.
 His works The Room of Hidden Things and A Focused Mind appear on the Hogwarts Legacy album Study Themes from the Original Video Game Soundtrack.

+Accessibility work

+Horowitz's doctoral research at the Glasgow School of Art led to SoundTown, an accessible music game designed for children and young people with complex physical and cognitive needs.
+The game was built in Unity and Wwise and can be played using one or two switches or buttons.

+Professional service

+Horowitz is President Elect of the Independent Society of Musicians.
+He has also served as a judge for the Worshipful Company of Musicians' Video Game Composition Award.